Hurel-Dubois HD.31: Design and construction

-Production and Operation
+Production and operational history

 Two HD.31s were ordered by the French government but only one was built, the Wright Cyclone-powered HD.31 F-WFKU flew on the 27 January 1953.
 The company then produced a Pratt & Whitney R-1830-92-powered variant, the HD.32.
 Other than the engines it was the same as the HD.31.
 Keeping the original twin tails of the prototype the first HD.32 flew on 29 December 1953.
-The engines were changed to 1525 hp Wright 982-4 engines and to counter the increased power the twin fin was replaced by a single one and the type was redesigated the HD.321.
+The engines were changed to 1525 hp Wright 982-4 engines and to counter the increased power the twin fin was replaced by a single one and the type was redesignated the HD.321.
 The second HD.32 which first flew in February 1955 was also modified to HD.321 standard.

 Air France originally placed an order for 24 aircraft in November 1953 to use as feederliners, it was followed by an order for four for the Institut Géographique National and four for Aigle Azur.
 With these orders discussion took place with SNCASE to build and market up to 150 aircraft.
 None were actually built for Air France or Aigle Azur but the IGN continued to be interested in an aerial photography variant to replace the Boeing B-17 Flying Fortress the company was then using.
 Eight aircraft were ordered by the IGN, based at Creil airfield to the north of Paris.
 The aircraft's wing design made it ideal for long-duration, low-speed flight, ideal for aerial photography and survey work.
 These machines were designated HD.34 and were fitted with an extensively glazed nose and an offset retractable nosewheel.
 They flew with IGN between the late 1950s and mid 1970s.
 A single example remains airworthy, operated by the Association des Mécaniciens-Pilotes d'Aéronefs Anciens.

 The Aeronatique Naval evaluated the HD.31 and the company proposed an anti-submarine warfare variant to meet a requirement for 100 aircraft but nothing materialised.